Sessions clarifies testimony on Russia, says he was honest

 Franken had asked Sessions at the confirmation hearing what he would do if he learned of evidence that anyone affiliated with the Trump campaign had been in touch with the Russian government in the course of the campaign.

 Sessions responded that he himself had not had "communications with the Russians."
-He said Monday that he answered the question the way he did because Franken had raised allegations of continuing communication between Russians and intermediaries for the Russian government.
+He said Monday that he answered the question the way he did because Franken had raised allegations of continuing communication between Trump associates and intermediaries for the Russian government.

 "I did not mention communications I had had with the Russian ambassador over the years because the question did not ask about them," Sessions wrote.